 The church began to be build, by the inhabitants of the settlement, in the first decade of the 13th century.
 The building of the temple was patronized by prince Henry the Bearded, who in 1211 gave Złotoryja municipal rights.
-Around 1270 the patronage of the church, was mentioned, so it is assumed that in that period the transept and chancel of the church took over the Knights Hospitallers Order took patronage over the church, which for centuries had a great influence on the expansion and renovation of the temple.
+In 1233, Herman, the first known parson of the church, was mentioned, so it is assumed that in that period the transept and chancel of the church took over the Knights Hospitallers Order took patronage over the church, which for centuries had a great influence on the expansion and renovation of the temple.
 Works on the construction of the nave, which began around the mid-13th century, were completed at the turn of the 13th and 14th century.
 The building was destroyed several times by fires.
 From the west, in the years 1482 – 1485 a west tower of the church was erected under the supervision of the master builder Georg Hehrücker, who at the beginning of the works was warned by the city council that he would pay a penalty of 10 guilders, if it was necessary to stop construction due to poor quality.
 The second tower was added around 1485-1490 from the east of the church.
 In 1620, the north-west tower had to be renovated, and in the 18th century both towers were crowned with baroque helmets.
 In the years 1914-1918 a general renovation of the temple was carried out, revealing, among others Romanesque foundations.